alopatindev/alopatindev.github.io/_posts/2018-01-14-how-to-take-notes-like-a-programmer.markdown

 or from [A Mind for Numbers](https://www.amazon.com/Mind-Numbers-Science-Flunked-Algebra/dp/039916524X/) book.

 ### Make It Easier to Read
-We, software developers, believe in code quality.
+We, software developers, are very serious about code quality.
 We don't like when [**code smells**](https://en.wikipedia.org/wiki/Code_smell#Common_code_smells).

 We communicate with code and **invest extra time** and energy **in writing** elegant code,